- How does it work?

 How is it given?

-Ocrelizumab is given as an intravenous infusion at approximately six month intervals.
+Ocrelizumab is given as an intravenous infusion every six months.

 What are the results so far?